MukamaJ-2/software-construction-mobile-app/README.md

 1.

 **What existing features could break?**
-1.Lyrics sync might fail on slower processors due to timing demands.
+1.Lyrics sync might fail on slower processors due to timing demands                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        .
 2.Playback might stutter if buffering isn't optimized for low RAM.

 **Why would this change be difficult to implement?**